OtterCodes101/OtterCodes101/README.md

 - How to reach me: **Email me at: leah.anderson4435@proton.me**

-You can also reach me at my Discord: `lsusb`
+You can also reach me at my Discord: `leahonbrainrot`

 - send me monero if you want: `43uKiuUNUywKMTWmXe1fro5BX7d1zTUdGbmD5uzpBPdKKM1Vb6TPNo5cXmKQcNULJG3KBqPwdNKhf2tuETXU1qA4RwRdc4r`